Share this article

 When playing or defending themselves, Boxers sometimes stand on their hind legs and move their front legs around as if sparring, like a human Boxer.

-Boxer dogs aren’t inherently aggressive, but they do need regular exercise and stimulation to keep them calm and happy.
+Boxer dogs aren’t inherently aggressive, but they do need regular exercise, stimulation and early socialization to keep them calm and happy.

 Boxer dogs were once employed as hunting dogs in Germany, have since been messenger dogs in World War I and II and are now service and guard dogs, as well as fond family pets.